daniel-citrus/BarzMap/docs/TECH_PLAN.md

 ### 3. Admin Approves Parks
 ```
-Admin logs in → Sees pending submissions → Reviews each one → Approves or rejects
+Admin logs in → Sees pending parks → Reviews each one → Approves or rejects
 ```

 ## Database Tables